sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-### Version, url, date
+### version, url, date

-For "manually" created release zips files, each individual `version` needs to be specified with a `url` to the zip, and a `date`.
-Because this requires an update of the repository file for each release it is not allowed in the default repository.
+For manually created release zips files,
+each individual "version" needs to be specified with
+a "url" to the zip, and a "date".
+Because this requires an update of the repository file for each release
+it is not allowed in the default repository.

-The version needs to be numbered in accordance with [semver](https://semver.org).
+Versions needs to be numbered in accordance with [semver](https://semver.org).

 The URL needs to be a zip file containing the package.
-It is permissible for the zip file to contain a single root folder with any name.
+It is permissible for the zip file to contain a single root folder
+with any name.
 All files will be extracted out of this single root folder.
-This allows zip files from GitHub and BitBucket to be used a sources.
-The URL can be a relative path from the location of the repository.json file that specifies it.
+This allows zip files from GitHub, GitLab and BitBucket to be used a sources.
+The URL can be a relative path
+from the location of the repository.json file that specifies it.

 The date must be in the form "YYYY-MM-DD HH:MM:SS" and should be UTC.